 The most impressive place to go sightseeing in Rhodes is probably the street of Knights.
 Take a walk in this beautifully preserved medieval street, and let your imagination take you back to the epic Crusades War.

 There are plenty more of Rhodes tourist attractions located in this old town, such as the Sulaiman Mosque and Lodge of the Battalion of France.
 Exploring The Old City is positively one of the things that you should put in your what to do in Rhodes list.

 Play with Butterflies

-If you are planning your trip to Rhodes and looking for unique Rhodes things to do, you should consider having a walk in the scenic Butterfly Valley.
+If you are planning your trip and looking for unique things to do in Rhodes, you should consider having a walk in the scenic Butterfly Valley.
 This nature reserve has a lot to offer.
 If you visit Rhodes during the wet season, such as in May, you may be lucky enough to see swarms of butterflies covering the area.

 Butterfly Valley is not only a great place to go sightseeing in Rhodes, but this place also offers one of the best Rhodes tourist attraction with an educational purpose.
 Inside Butterfly Valley, you will find one of the most impressive museums in Rhodes, which is the Museum of Natural History.
 The highlight of this museum is the butterfly hatchery installed in one of its areas.